greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/sql_commands/ALTER_TABLE.html.md

 ```
   <p class="note">
 <strong>Note:</strong>
-While you can specify the table's access method using <code> the <code>appendoptimized</code> storage parameter, VMware recommends that you use <code>SET ACCESS METHOD &lt;access method></code> instead.
+While you can specify the table's access method using the <code>appendoptimized</code> storage parameter, VMware recommends that you use <code>SET ACCESS METHOD &lt;access method></code> instead.
 </p>

 ## <a id="section3"></a>Description